Effect of Brexit on Gibraltar: Formal negotiation

-Agreement
+Treaty on Schengen and customs union

-The agreement reached on 11 June 2025 includes dual Gibraltar and Schengen border checks at border crossings, Gibraltar Airport and port.
-Schengen checks would be carried out by Spanish officials.
-All checks at the crossing point between Gibraltar and La Linea will removed, meaning workers who cross the border daily will be able to do so more easily.
-UK citizens who are not residents of Gibraltar travelling to Gibraltar will have to pass through both Gibraltar and Schengen checks.
-Arrangements for visas and permits were also made, as well as improved cooperation between police and law enforcement authorities on both sides.
+On 14 July 2026, the United Kingdom (on behalf of Gibraltar) and the European Union (including Spain) signed the EU–UK Agreement in respect of Gibraltar, a treaty that would treat Gibraltar henceforth as a participant in the free movement aspects of the Schengen Agreement and in the European Union Customs Union.
+The agreement provides for border control checks by both Gibraltar and Spanish officials, to take place at Gibraltar Airport and at the port (Schengen Area entry checks are carried out by Spanish officials).
+All checks at the Gibraltar–Spain border are removed, meaning workers who cross the border daily will be able to do so more easily.
+UK citizens who are not residents of Gibraltar and who travelling to Gibraltar by sea or air, are required to pass through both Gibraltar and Schengen checks.
+Arrangements for Schengen Area visas and permits were also made, as well as improved cooperation between police and law enforcement authorities on both sides.

 As part of the agreement, the parties agreed that there will eventually be a customs union between the EU and Gibraltar, and will strive for strong cooperation between the respective customs authorities and removing checks on goods.
 There is also agreement on the principles of indirect taxation to be applied in Gibraltar, including on tobacco – that will avoid distortions and contribute to the prosperity of the whole region.